Gary Bartlett: International career

-He toured South Africa in 1961–62, making his Test debut and playing all five Tests.
+Bartlett toured South Africa in 1961–62, making his Test debut and playing all five Tests.
 He took only eight wickets but made useful runs (215 at 23.88) batting at eight or nine.
 He made only occasional Test appearances thereafter, all in New Zealand.
 Dissatisfied with his fitness, he made himself unavailable for New Zealand's tour of India, Pakistan and England in 1965, although the selectors wanted him to tour.
 His outstanding Test moment came in the Second Test against India in Christchurch in 1967–68, when he took 6 for 38 – at the time the best figures in Tests by a New Zealand bowler – in the second innings to help New Zealand to its first victory over India.

 The New Zealand cricket historian Don Neely described Bartlett as "New Zealand's first bowler of devastating pace".
 Unfortunately his successes, and much of his career, were overshadowed by doubts about the legitimacy of his bowling action.
 During the Christchurch Test in 1968 the Indian bowler Syed Abid Ali protested against Bartlett's action by blatantly throwing the ball himself.
 Bartlett missed the next Test, but when he was selected for the Fourth Test, the Indian manager, Ghulam Ahmed, protested.
 According to the Indian captain, the Nawab of Pataudi, "All the Indian players, including myself, considered Bartlett's action to be suspect."
 Despite the doubts and accusations, Bartlett was never no-balled for throwing.

+Later life

+Bartlett worked as a professional hunter, shooting feral animals, mostly rabbits.
+He was also a cricket coach.

+A housing development in Blenheim was named "Bartlett's Green" in his honour in 2023.